 - Because of the reasons above, experienced surgeons typically offer the mini gastric bypass when the patient has more weight than can be lost with the gastric sleeve and yet does not have enough weight to lose where the patient would require an actual gastric bypass.

-Dr. Hidalgo performs the Mini Gastric Bypass surgery here in Puerto Vallarta.
+The Bariatric Surgeons at Weight Loss Team perform the Mini Gastric Bypass surgery here in Puerto Vallarta at the CMQ family of hospitals.
 Please contact us if you have any questions or if you want to see if you are a candidate for the Mini Gastric Bypass procedure.